We’re happy that Wes, an FI student, has volunteered to share his testimonial tale of pain, recovery, and personal realization with our readers …

 That’s when it happened.
 The injury.

 My right heel exploded in pain upon impact with the slanted ground at the base of the tree.
 My eyes shot wide open as I muffled a scream that would have alerted the other park-goers to a murder in progress.
 Surely, my foot had been relocated to the middle of my calf, I thought.
 Looking down, I was assured that everything was where it should be.
-My heel however, felt as if it had been instantly liquefied in the sole of my shoe.
+My heel, however, felt as if it had been instantly liquefied in the sole of my shoe.

 What’s worse, the hiking trip, having been coordinated with friends from across the country, was a mere one mile old at this moment in time.
 We paused for a few minutes as I gathered my metaphorical marbles and tested my foot.
 It wasn’t going to be the kind of injury to shake off, but we had to continue, I did, for the sake of the group.
-It was no one else’s fault that I had leapt into the tree like someone half my size or someone with twice the athletic ability.
+It was no one else’s fault that I had leaped into the tree like someone half my size or someone with twice the athletic ability.

 We went another four or so miles before calling it a day.
 These steps alternated between being excruciating and barely manageable.
 Our surroundings and my company did ease the pain somewhat, but I knew I was in for a long recovery.
 That worried me.

 Favoring the back end of my right foot, I finished the day walking up on my toes as much as possible, but only on the one leg.
-That short-sighted solution made sense in the moment but cost me the next day or two.
+That short-sighted solution made sense at the moment but cost me the next day or two.
 Or three.

 By the next time I saw Donna, I was walking with a heavy limp and seeing very little improvement, day-to-day.
 What I knew was that my foot was not broken.
 What I did not know, and still don’t, is how it could hurt so badly without swelling or bruising much.
 The diagnosis I have landed on is a jammed heel, though those words don’t accurately convey what I felt.
 If there are any podiatrists still reading, I’d welcome comment on the matter.